 Lubricate the key lock cylinders with the lubricant specified in Part D.

 Body Lubrication Service

-Lubricate all hood hinges, hood prop rod pivot, fuel filler door, rear compartment hinges, latches, locks, hood latch assembly, secondary latch, pivots, spring anchor, release pawl and any moving seat hardware.
+Lubricate all door hinges and latches, including those for the hood and trunk lid.
 Part D tells you what to use.
 More frequent lubrication may be required when exposed to a corrosive environment.

 Starter Switch Check